 In 2020, the Vermont State Legislature allocated funding to complete the 93-mile long Lamoille Valley Rail Trail (LVRT).
-For years, portions of this and other rail trails have served the state as tourism and recreation economy catalysts, bringing visitors and redevelopment interest into rural communities.
-The completed Lamoille Valley Rail Trail will act as a significant driver to leverage and encourage these positive trends.
+For years, portions of this and other rail trails have served the state as catalysts for tourism and recreation economies, bringing visitors and redevelopment interest into rural communities.
+The completed Lamoille Valley Rail Trail will act as a significant recreational asset to leverage and encourage these positive trends.

-The Greensboro Bend Revitalization Initiative (BRI) and Town of Greensboro recognized this unique opportunity, to bring life back to the rail line that founded the Town so many years ago.
-They received a Municipal Planning Grant from the Vermont Agency of Commerce and Community Development to build this plan, which seeks to identify redevelopment opportunities and trail-adjacent improvements that will, first and foremost, serve the community of Greensboro Bend.
-In making these village improvements to better the quality of life in the Bend, such improvements are intended to support the ongoing revitalization of Greensboro Bend's economy and vibrancy.
+The Greensboro Bend Revitalization Initiative (BRI) and Town of Greensboro recognized the Lamoille Valley Rail Trail as a unique opportunity to bring life back to the rail line that founded the Town so many years ago.

+The BRI received a Municipal Planning Grant from the Vermont Agency of Commerce and Community Development to build this plan, which identifies redevelopment opportunities and conceptualizes trail-adjacent improvements that will serve the community of Greensboro Bend.
+These recommendations and improvements are designed to support the ongoing revitalization of Greensboro Bend's economy and vibrancy.